About The Children

 India has recently made changes in the legalization process, wherein District Magistrates will now hear adoption cases instead of District Court Judges.
 This was done in an effort to streamline the process.
 This may result in faster time frames for finalization and hopefully a one-trip process.Time Frame

-NRI and OCI families are currently waiting 36+ months for a healthy referral of a young child from CARA.NOTE: Wait times are estimated and based on our current experience.
+NRI and OCI families are currently waiting 48+ months for a healthy referral of a young child from CARA.NOTE: Wait times are estimated and based on our current experience.
 All wait times are subject to change without notice.
-The estimated time between referral acceptance and travel to bring your child home is 6-10 months, depending on the court.
+The estimated time between referral acceptance and travel to bring your child home is 6-10 months, depending on the Magistrate.

 ADOPTION PROCESS